honeysungra/springboot-interview-questions/Spring Data JPA.md

 1. **Save an Entity**:
    - Save a new entity or update an existing one.
+   - save() method is a part of CrudRepository.
      ```java
      // Save a new entity
      userRepository.save(new User("John Doe", 30));